 Taking legal action might seem extreme, but this may be the only way to protect your loved one from being victimized.
 A nursing home abuse attorney can help you gather evidence, document damages, and negotiate for the compensation your loved one deserves.
 Filing a nursing home abuse claim in a court of law can also help to promote long-term changes within the facility, thus protecting the interests of other vulnerable seniors in similar situations.

 When your loved one lacks the capacity to fully participate in legal action, a guardian ad litem can be appointed to act on his behalf.
 In most cases, this person is a spouse or an adult child.
 However, when there is no suitable relative available, a third-party appointed by the court can fill this role.

 The experienced attorneys at Neblett, Beard & Arsenault are committed to advocating for the rights of vulnerable Louisiana seniors.
-Call today to schedule a free, no-obligation initial case review.
+Contact us online or call us directly at 318.588.6303 to schedule a free, no-obligation initial case review.